 2. Healthier Indoor Air

-Media air filters may be effective at trapping dust, pollen, dander and other bigger pollutants, but only the highest-rated HEPA filters can trap minuscule bacteria and viruses.
+Media air filters can trap minuscule bacteria and viruses.
 UV lights decrease the amount of microorganisms in the air without affecting airflow.

 3. Better Efficiency